Rachel, From the U.S., Traveling Online English Teacher

 Hi, Rachel!
 Can you tell us a bit about yourself?

 I am 35 years old and I’m originally from a small town in Tennessee called Johnson City.
 I haven’t lived there in a long time, but I also haven’t settled anywhere else.
 So, when someone asks me where I’m from, it’s kind of a long-winded answer.
-We currently don’t live anywhere because we’re digital nomads and we don’t have a place of our own.
+We currently don’t live in one location because we’re digital nomads and we don’t have a place of our own.

 How did you decide to become a digital nomad?

-In 2010, my now husband and I moved to China to teach English, and we wound up living in China for a total of five years.
+In 2010, my husband, Sasha, and I moved to China to teach English, and we wound up living in China for a total of five years.
 Then, we took a gap year where we quit our jobs in Beijing, put all of our stuff into storage, and just traveled for 14 months straight.
-That’s where we got that taste of digital nomad life.
-When we finished that gap year, we thought we would be fine with returning to normal life and working a regular full-time job.
-But two weeks into that, we realized it was really hard to shake that intense feeling of freedom that you get from traveling full time.
-So, we worked for a year in Kunming in China, saving up money and preparing for what was next.
+That’s where we got that first taste of the digital nomad life.
+When we finished that gap year, we thought we would be fine with returning to normal life and working regular full-time jobs.
+But two weeks into that, we realized it was really hard to shake that intense feeling of freedom that you get from traveling full-time.
+So, we worked for a year in Kunming, China, saving up money and preparing for what was next.
 Then, we actually moved to Bali and wound up living on the island of Bali for about nine months.

 While we were living in Bali, I found a job teaching English online.
 And for the last five years, we’ve just been living and traveling as digital nomads, teaching English online and blogging.

-You also created your own blog, Grateful Gypsies.
+You also created your blog, Grateful Gnomads.
 What inspired you to start this blog?

 It was our gap year that inspired us to start the blog.
 We started it as a way to document our travels and to keep our friends and family updated on our whereabouts.